Perfect Clocks

 Andy Patrizio warns that we have lost the video store infrastructure needed to support 4K video in the US.

 This is what I mean when I say we were too quick to abandon the old ways.
 Streaming appeals to the laziness in people who find it too much trouble to drive a few miles to a video store.
-The result is wiping out an entire segment of our economy that pretty much can't be revived even though we could still use it.
+The result is wiping out an entire segment of our economy that pretty much can't be revived even though we could still use it.-DD

 Sharon Florentine reviews building effective video cover letters .